Make the festive season inclusive for the whole family by taking simple steps to ensure loved ones with dementia enjoy Christmas too.

 1. Involve them in simple activities

 Your loved one might well be used to contributing to, or even hosting, events themselves.
 If they’re no longer involved, they may start to feel like a burden.

 Help your loved one feel included this Christmas by setting them a small task.
-You could ask them to prepare fruit for dessert, or keep the kids occupied with stories, songs or games.
+You could ask them to help prepare fruit for dessert, or keep the kids occupied with stories, songs or games.

 2. Go back to classic traditions